yulin6/FishGame-Codebase3/Fish/README.md

                 - contains all the source code for external player components

                 player/
-                     - the package for all source code relevant to the representation of a house player
+                     - the package for all source code relevant to the representation of player components

             test/
                 - contains all unit tests for external player components

                 player/
-                     - the package for all unit tests for the representation of a house player
+                     - the package for all unit tests for the representation of player components

 Testing:
 Assuming the current working directory is Fish/: